 Renewable Energy Investment.
-A credit is allowed on new renewable energy capital investments in manufacturing or company headquarters for up to 10% of the taxpayer's total capital investment.
+An individual and corporate credit is allowed on new renewable energy capital investments in manufacturing or company headquarters, for up to 10% of the taxpayer's total capital investment.
 The credit is refundable, with the combined total of individual and corporate income tax credits capped at \$70.0 million annually.
 Recipients must receive their credit in 5 equal portions over 5 consecutive tax years.
-While the cap is set at \$70 million, the initial usage has been estimated at \$5 million.
+While the annual cap is set at \$70 million (cap shared with the Qualified Facility Income Tax Credit), the projected FY 2011 impact was estimated to be \$5 million.
+Actual FY 2011 credit usage data is not yet available.